osmcode/pyosmium/doc/ref_osmium.rst

 exposes the same attributes.
 It is not necessary to implement the full list of attributes as any missing attributes will be replaced with a sensible default value when writing.
-See :ref:`mutable-objects` for a detailed discussion what data formats are understood for each attribute.
+See :ref:`mutable-objects` for a detailed discussion of the data formats understood for each attribute.

 .. warning::